turflads/crazy_bids/replit.md

 ## Recent Updates (Latest)

+- **Live Chat & Reactions (Viewer Only)**: Real-time chat system exclusively for Viewer page with:
+  - Message board with auto-scroll and timestamps
+  - 8 quick reaction emojis (🔥👏😮🎉💪⚡❤️👍)
+  - Floating reaction animations (5-second duration with auto-removal)
+  - WebSocket-based real-time broadcasting to all viewers
+  - Connection status indicator
+  - Messages and reactions stored in localStorage (100 messages, 50 reactions max)
+- **3D Player Card Animations**: Enhanced visual experience with:
+  - Reveal animation when player appears (smooth entrance with translateY + scale)
+  - 3D flip animation when player is sold (360° rotateY transform)
+  - Automatic trigger on status change to "sold"
+  - Enabled on Viewer page current auction player card
+  - CSS-based animations using preserve-3d transform-style
 - **Dual-Strategy Unsold Player System**: TWO unsold player handling modes available via comment/uncomment:
   - **Strategy 1 (Grade-Based)**: For sorted Excel files (A,A,B,B,C,C) - unsold players reappear after their grade finishes
   - **Strategy 2 (All at End)**: For random Excel files (A,C,B,A,C,B) - all unsold players come together at the end